Import Data

 Troubleshoot TiDB Lightning

 When TiDB Lightning fails to restore data, you cannot simply restart it.
 Manual intervention is required.
-Therefore, the TiDB Lightning's Job
+Therefore, the TiDB Lightning's Job restart policy is set to Never.

 note